sinequa/ngx-ui-builder/README.md

   |_ template "price"
 ```

-Note that this structure can be hierachical, as containers can include other containers.
+Note that this structure can be hierarchical, as containers can include other containers.

 This arborescence of configuration is defined like this: